 Programming language widely used in digital TV services, both in HbbTV and Smart TV.
 Used alongside HTML and CSS.

-Multimedia and Hypermedia Experts Group; usually found nowdays in form “MHEG-5” which refers to interactive applications on TV based on the MHEG-5 standard, used especially in United Kingdom.
+Multimedia and Hypermedia Experts Group; nowadays usually found in the form "MHEG-5", which refers to interactive applications on TV based on the MHEG-5 standard, used especially in the United Kingdom.

-Multimedia Home Platform; first open middleware system standard (end of 1990’s/early 2000’s) designed by the DVB project for interactive digital television.
-HbbTV has substituted MHP in many areas, MHP applications still exists in some countries.
+Multimedia Home Platform; the first open middleware system standard (end of 1990s/early 2000s) designed by the DVB project for interactive digital television.
+HbbTV has substituted MHP in many areas, though MHP applications still exist in some countries.

-Moving Picture Experts Group; literally means a group of authorities, but usually referring to compression formats used in digital TV: MPEG-1, MPEG-2, MPEG-4 AVC, HEVC etc.
+Moving Picture Experts Group; literally refers to the group of authorities, but more commonly to compression formats used in digital TV: MPEG-1, MPEG-2, MPEG-4 AVC, HEVC etc.

 Proprietary firmware by LG Electronics that was preinstalled on their smart TVs between 2007 and 2014.
-Later replaced with WebOS.
+Later replaced by WebOS.